marcusoftnet/marcusoftnet.github.io/_posts/2015-06-18-ca--minutes-on-vision-statements.md

 ---
 layout: post
-title: ca 10 minutes on Vision statements
+title: "ca 10 minutes on Vision statements"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-06-18T10:47:47.000Z
+date: 2015-06-18 10:47:47
 tags:
  - Indonesia
  - Lean
  - Leadership
  - Agile
  - Life of a consultant
  - Salvation Army
 ---

 This is the second post about my presentation series on Mission, Vision and Strategy and some other things.